 TA, ELEC 301 Signal and Systems on EdX, Rice University, Spring 2015

-TA, ELEC 241 Fundamentals of Electrical Engineering I on Coursera, Rice University, Spring 2014
+TA, ELEC 241 Fundamentals of Electrical Engineering on Coursera, Rice University, Spring 2014

-I come from Wuhan (), China, a city with almost the same weather and latitude as that of Houston (we've got winter, though!).
+I come from Wuhan (武汉), a city with almost the same weather and latitude as that of Houston (we've got real winter in Wuhan, though!).

 I can speak English, Chinese and a bit German.
-I was in Germany for two out of my only three summers when I was undergrad, primarily because of my interest in the language and research program.
+I was in Germany for two out of my only three summers when I was undergrad, primarily because of my interest in the language, music and culture and the research program.
 Of course, I made well use of my time in Europe to explore many cities and countries.

 I enjoy playing the violin and basketball (go Rockets!)
 In my spare time.